Cynthia-coder1/Car-sales/README.md

 - [Recommendations](#recommendations)

 ### project overview
-This data analysis project provides insight into car sales performance of nashville housing company over the past year.
+This data analysis project provides insight into car sales over the year.
 By analysing various aspects of the sales , we gain deeper understanding of the company's performance and make decisions to improve company sales .

 ### Data Source
-Sales data : This dataset used for this analysis is "Nashville Housing.csv"  file which contains detailed information about each sales made by the company.
+Sales data : This dataset used for this analysis is "Car_sales.csv" file which contains detailed information about each sales made by the company including customer names amd dealers .

 ### Tools
-- Python - Utilized python for data cleaning demonstrating proficiency in extracting insights.
-- Excel - Data visualisation.
+- Excel  - Utilized Excel for data cleaning/transformation and Data visualisation.

 ### Data cleaning/ Preparation
 In the data preparation phase , we performed the following tasks :